-In response, WFS-GC is taking steps to balance its investments in education and training in a more proportional manner, ensuring that other critical areas of the economy, such as healthcare, information technology, and manufacturing, are not underserved.
+In response, WFS-GC is taking steps to balance its investments in education and training across key sectors to better support critical areas of the economy, such as healthcare, information technology, and manufacturing.
 As part of this rebalancing effort, the WFS-GC is developing enhanced assessment criteria to ensure that job seekers are matched with training programs that align with their skills, career goals, and labor market demand.
 The updated assessment framework now evaluates: